The grading for this class will comprise of the following continuous assessment milestones and a final exam. The final exam will be open book.

 So how do you draw the line between collaboration and cheating?
 Here's a reasonable set of ground-rules.
 Failure to understand and follow these rules will constitute cheating, and will be dealt with as per University guidelines.
 We will be enforcing the policy vigorously and strictly.

-All homework assignments are due to IVLE by 11:59:59 pm (Singapore time) on the due date.
+All programming and homework assignments are due to IVLE by 11:59:59 pm (Singapore time) on the due date.
 No exceptions without a medical certificate will be made.
 The following penalties will apply for late submissions:

 These penalties are intentionally set severe to encourage students to turn in assignments on time.
 Do not expect any type of preferential treatment if you turn in an assignment late.